survivejs/webpack-book/manuscript/loading/03_fonts.md

 ...
 ```

 Note that the SVG file included in Font Awesome has been marked as `[big]`.
 It is beyond the performance budget defaults set by webpack.
-The topic is discussed in greater detail at the *Minifying the Build* chapter.
+The topic is discussed in detail at the *Minifying the Build* chapter.

 ### Disabling SVG Font Loading